jayinvers/IT709/docs/Tutorials/06_foreground_app_with_net_6_mvc_architecture_code_refactor.md

 - Linq and SQL
 - NuGet package creation and publication
 - Bootstrap (layout, m, p, grid, flex, icon)
+- Deploy with Docker

 What we still need to do:

 - Create admin panel
 - Authorization and Authentication
 - Create a program template to prepare for the next project

+## 9. Future works

+- Consider how you could adapt this project as a template for rapid development, such as a new, different style resume website in under 4 hours.
+- Consider how you can change page template layout and content without recompiling.